mussarratk/ml_project/README.md

     - Navigate to the "Designer" section in your Azure Machine Learning workspace.
     - Click "+ New."
     - Give your pipeline a name (e.g., "clustering-training-pipeline").

     ```

 6.  **Apply Data Transformations to Cluster Observations:**
     ```markdown
-    - In the Designer canvas, drag and drop your created dataset.
+    In the Designer canvas, drag and drop your created dataset, right-click, and visualize output to see a distribution of columns by histograms.
     - Use the search bar to find and add data transformation modules (under "Data Transformation").
 Common transformations for clustering might include:
-        - "Select Columns in Dataset" to choose relevant features.
+        - "Select Columns in Dataset" to choose relevant features like edit columns **by name**/by rules.
         - "Clean Missing Data" to handle missing values.
-        - "Normalize Data" to scale numerical features.
+        - "Normalize Data" to scale numerical features - edit columns and select the transformation method - **MinMax**, Z-score, Logistic, Tanh, LogNormal.
+      - Right click on Normalize Data and visualize before and after experiment
     - Connect the output ports of the dataset to the input ports of the transformation modules, and chain the transformations as needed.
     ```